https://www.tadfitchsauthorpage.com/

 This engaging visual history by maritime experts J. Kent Layton and Tad Fitch follows her glorious career, which reached parts of four decades of the twentieth century.

-Visit the official website for the book for more specifics and
+Visit the official website for the book for

 Reviews/comments regarding the book: